StefanWL/DamageCalculator/README.md

 Output is appended directly to the DOM as HTML nodes.

 # Sample team links
-Click 'Add Team' paste into url box
+Click 'Add Team' paste into pokepaste box

 https://pokepast.es/c4449d5be6596692
 <br />